Health Conditions That Increase Stroke Risk Rise Across All Ages, Races

 Other risk factors may simply appear to be increasing because doctors have become more tuned in to checking for them.

-For example, stroke patients with dislipidemia (a fancy way of saying an imbalance of fat and other substances in the blood) nearly doubled during that decade, although that's probably because doctors are testing for the condition and treating it more often.
+For example, stroke patients with dislipidemia (a fancy way of saying an imbalance of fat and other substances in the blood) nearly doubled during that decade, although that is probably because doctors are testing for the condition and treating it more often.
 High cholesterol has become an increasingly important factor in stroke risk, Chaturvedi notes.

 Given the demographics of the opioid epidemic the U.S. is struggling with, it's probably not too surprising that stroke risks are rising among younger people.
 The prevalence of drug abuse among stroke patients doubled from 1.4 percent in 2004 to 2.8 percent by 2014, the study shows.